takuyadev/bbq-page-scrimba/README.md

 This project is part of the challenge section of the "The Front-End Developer Crash Course".
 However, for this project, I personally challenged myself to create the application without the help of the teacher, and only watching once completed.

-This project is a page for a BBQ restaurant that has several call to action methods and has responsive design, and was part of the "The Frontend Developer Career Path" course on Scrimba.
+This application is a page for a BBQ restaurant that has several call to action methods and has responsive design, and was part of the "The Frontend Developer Career Path" course on Scrimba.

 ### `Languages / Techstack`